PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-PowerShell-Core-Interop-Module.md

-    (or vice versa) I can port scripts, snippets and modules that that contain popular references on my initial development platform (eg environment variables) to the other platform without changing every reference, so that I can save work by reusing as much of my initial platform PowerShell code as possible, and where desirable, create scripts that run on both Windows and Linux unmodified.
+    (or vice versa) I can port scripts, snippets and modules that that contain popular references on my initial development platform (eg environment variables) to the other platform without changing every reference, so that I can save work by reusing as much of my "Developed On" platform PowerShell code as possible, and where desirable, create scripts that run on both Windows and Linux unmodified.

 ## Specification